A Walk from Trinity College to Guinness Storehouse in Dublin

 Come on Walking Tour

 I lead walking tours, in the same style as you've just read here.
 No BS, but lots of good entertaining stories and spots you won't find on your own.
-And the best tours are my coastal village one.
+And the best tours are my coastal village ones.